Kyra-xu/babel-plugin-try-catch/README.md

 **catchFunc**

-> Customize the error reporting method, which needs to be introduced globally
+> Customize the error reporting method, which needs to be introduced globally and this options is must

 ```javascript
 function report(info, error) {